google/WebFundamentals/src/site/getting-started/multi-screen/responsive.markdown

 that covers many of the core principles of building experiences that work well across all different device types.

+## TODO: Styling and images..

+[sratch]:

+### Add Stylistic images

+Stylistic images are images that are not needed as part of the core content.

+A good example of this is a headline image for the 'above the fold' content.

+[TODO: Add Image]

+{% include_code _code/addimages.html styles css %}

+We have chosen a simple background image that is blurred so it doesn't take away from the content and we have set it to `cover` the entire element.

 # Make your page responsive

 The page has all the content needed to display on a narrow viewport, but on different screen sizes it doesn't